Thursday, March 21, 2024

 Manyoni Game Reserve – Zebra Hills Safari Lodge

 There is really only one way that one may be assured of seeing a good selection of the high profile animals in the wild – now isn’t that what everyone really wants?
-This may only be achieved, when time is limited, by visiting a reasonably sized Private Game Reserve that has the Big 5, Lion, Elephant, Rhino, Buffalo and the elusive leopard.
+This may only be achieved, when time is limited, by visiting a reasonably sized Private Game Reserve that has the Big 5, Lion, Elephant, Rhino, Buffalo and the elusive Leopard.
 Some have Cheetah and Wild Dog too.
 There are a few of these Game Reserves in the Zululand area, all offering slightly different accommodation and wildlife viewing experiences of the ‘Flagship species’.

 There is a Private Game Reserve in Zululand that offers amongst the finest of general game viewing in Zululand, with reasonable rates for the accommodation and services.
 This is the Manyoni Private Game Reserve.
 This Game Park encompassing some 23,000 ha with only a few Private Lodges within its confines.
 All highly recommended.
 See www.zululandreservations.co.za